dellsystem/dellsystem.github.io/about.md

 * **favourite musical artist**: [stars](http://youarestars.com)
 * **favourite author**: right now, it's a toss-up between Terry Pratchett, Neil Gaiman, and Neal Stephenson (ask for book recs, or see my [goodreads]!)
+* **how I make slides**: I have a complicated setup involving an open source tool called [Inkscape Slide]; it's an exceptionally painful process which I would not recommend to anyone and which may explain why I haven't given a talk in a while (you can see some of my slides on [speakerdeck], with their source on [github][slides])
+* **most popular blog post**: [this (regretfully) snarky one][d2l] about some questionable code that I found in my university's learning management system, Desire2Learn; the blog post found its way to #1 on Hacker News while I was asleep, the fallout of which affirmed the merits of using a static site generator to build this website

 other stuff
 -----------